Group salutes JAMB over high standard in conduct of CBT - Nigeria Today

 In a post UTME monitoring briefing in Lagos on Sunday, South West Zonal Co-ordinator of the group, Ayokunle Adumashin said JAMB deserves special commendation for having the courage to go ahead with the CBT examination despite initial worries.

-He said the CBT has now raisen the standards of examination conduct in Nigeria, just as he urged parents to ensure they familiarized their children with contemporary technology and trends before they complete secondary school as this will minimize the potentials for the children struggling with technophobia at decisive points in their lives.
+He said the CBT has now raised the standards of examinations conducted in Nigeria, just as he urged parents to ensure they familiarized their children with contemporary technology and trends before they complete secondary school as this will minimize the potentials for the children struggling with technophobia at decisive points in their lives.

 Adumashin pointed that that the adoption of Computer Based Test has further reduced the incidence of malpractices with the prospect that we will be talking about its complete elimination in future examination.